Magnum Marine: Company history

 Magnum Marine in Miami, Florida, was founded in 1966, when Donald Aronow built two hulls specifically for the offshore powerboat racing circuit.
 These two designs, with which he launched Magnum Marine, were the Magnum 27’ and the Magnum 35’; both went on to become World Offshore Champions in Open Class racing.
 To these two models, he added a 16’ ski boat, the Marauder and a 16’ Catamaran, the Missile.
 Aronow sold Magnum Marine to Apeco in 1968.
 Apeco soon dropped the Missile and Marauder boats and launched the Magnum 25’, 28’ and 38’, which are now called the Magnum Classics.

 In 1976 Magnum Marine was sold to Marchese Filippo Theodoli, an Italian boat builder, and his second wife Katrin.
 This brought a major change in the product line.
 Filippo Theodoli had the innovative idea of applying high-performance technology to larger, luxury yachts.
 And thus, the first high-performance yachts were born.
 These craft would reach the speeds of the race boats, but would have the comforts of the traditional yacht.

 Filippo died in 1990 and is survived by his children; Lavinia Theodoli Spirito, Livia Theodoli-Wing, Francesco Theodoli and Giovanni Theodoli.

 His wife Katrin continues his legacy.
-She is the only woman CEO of a high-performance boat company.
 With her new designs and continuously improved technology, Katrin has brought Magnum Marine's success to the Patrol Craft and Pleasure boat market.

 Giovanni Theodoli's (Katrin and Filippo's only son) addition to Magnum has been to seek to resurrect some of company's classics, such as the magnum 27’, which has been re-designed and re-released some 40 years after the original was first released.